agoulddesign/krita-bg-remove-bria/README.md

 Please note this plugin was created mostly with the aid of AI, and may not be optimised properly.
 If you have any suggestions on improving it, please let me know.

+Created and tested with Krita 5.2.2.
+May not work with other versions.

 I hope you enjoy the power of automatic background removal in Krita!